 Investment Strategy.
-The Fund seeks to achieve its investment objectives by utilizing a dynamic asset allocation strategy that focuses on duration management, credit quality analysis, risk management techniques and broad diversification among issuers, industries and sectors.
+The Fund seeks to achieve its investment objective by utilizing a dynamic asset allocation strategy that focuses on duration management, credit quality analysis, risk management techniques and broad diversification among issuers, industries and sectors.
 The Fund normally invests in a portfolio that consists primarily of corporate debt obligations of varying maturities, other corporate income-producing securities, and income-producing securities of non-corporate issuers.
-In managing the Fund, Pacific Investment Management Company LLC, the Fund's investment manager ("PIMCO" or the "Investment Manager"), employs an active approach to allocation among multiple fixed income sectors based on, among other things, market conditions, valuation assessments and economic outlook, credit market trends and other economic factors.
+In managing the Fund, Pacific Investment Management Company LLC, the Fund's investment manager ("PIMCO" or the "Investment Manager") employs an active approach to allocation among multiple fixed income sectors based on, among other things, market conditions, valuation assessments and economic outlook, credit market trends and other economic factors.
 The Fund focuses on seeking income generating investment ideas across multiple fixed income sectors, with an emphasis on seeking opportunities in developed and emerging global credit markets.

-The Fund's common shares of beneficial interest, par value \$0.00001 per share (the "Common Shares"), are listed on the New York Stock Exchange ("NYSE") under the symbol PDI.
-The last reported sale price of the Common Shares, as reported by the NYSE on August 31, 2023, was \$18.03 per Common Share.
-The net asset value ("NAV") of the Common Shares at the close of business on August 31, 2023, was \$16.99 per Common Share.
+The Common Shares are listed on the New York Stock Exchange ("NYSE") under the symbol "PTY."
+The last reported sale price of the Common Shares, as reported by the NYSE on August 31, 2023, was \$14.15 per Common Share.
+The net asset value of the Common Shares at the close of business on August 31, 2023, was \$10.72 per Common Share.

-Investment in the Fund's Common Shares involves substantial risks arising from, among other strategies, the Fund's ability to invest in debt instruments that are, at the time of purchase, rated below investment grade (below Baa3 by Moody's Investors Service, Inc. or below BBB-by either S&P Global Ratings or Fitch, Inc.) or unrated but determined by PIMCO to be of comparable quality, the Fund's exposure to foreign (including emerging market) securities and currencies and to mortgage-related and other asset-backed securities, and the Fund's use of leverage.
+Investment in the Fund's Common Shares involves substantial risks arising from, among other strategies, the Fund's ability to invest in debt instruments that are, at the time of purchase, rated below investment grade (below Baa3 by Moody's Investors Service, Inc. or below BBB-by either S&P Global Ratings, a division of S&P Global Inc., or Fitch, Inc.) or unrated but determined by PIMCO to be of comparable quality, the Fund's exposure to foreign and emerging markets securities and currencies and to mortgage-related and other asset-backed securities, and the Fund's use of leverage.

-Debt securities of below investment grade quality are regarded as having predominantly speculative characteristics with respect to capacity to pay interest and to repay principal, and are commonly referred to as "high yield" securities or "junk bonds."
+- Debt securities of below investment grade quality are regarded as having predominantly speculative characteristics with respect to capacity to pay interest and to repay principal, and are commonly referred to as "high yield" securities or "junk bonds." - The Fund's exposure to foreign securities and currencies, and particularly to emerging

-- The Fund's exposure to foreign securities and currencies, and particularly to emerging markets securities and currencies, involves special risks, including foreign currency risk and the risk that the securities may decline in response to unfavorable political and legal developments, unreliable or untimely information or economic and financial instability. - Mortgage-related and other asset-backed securities are subject to extension and prepayment risk and often have complicated structures that make them difficult to value. - Because of the risks associated with investing in high yield securities, foreign (including emerging market) securities (and related exposure to foreign currencies) and mortgage-related and other asset-backed securities, and using leverage, an investment in the Fund should be considered speculative.
+- markets securities and currencies, involves special risks, including foreign currency risk and the risk that the securities may decline in response to unfavorable political and legal developments, unreliable or untimely information or economic and financial instability. - Mortgage-related and other asset-backed securities are subject to extension and prepayment risk and often have complicated structures that make them difficult to value. - Because of the risks associated with investing in high yield securities, foreign and emerging market securities (and related exposure to foreign currencies) and mortgage-related and other asset-backed securities, and using leverage, an investment in the Fund should be considered speculative.

 Before investing in the Common Shares, you should read the discussion of the principal risks of investing in the Fund in "Principal Risks of the Fund."
 Certain of these risks are summarized in "Prospectus Summary-Principal Risks of the Fund."
-The Fund cannot assure you that it will achieve its investment objectives, and you could lose all of your investment in the Fund.
+The Fund cannot assure you that it will achieve its investment objective, and you could lose all of your investment in the Fund.